 The Hidden Trick: Burying a Banana Before Growing Peppers

-Here’s something surprising that could change everything: a banana.
+A surprising factor that could change everything: a banana.
 Yes, one banana buried in the soil before planting peppers can make a big difference.
 Sounds odd, right?

 How does it work?
 Want stronger plants and more peppers?
 Keep reading to discover why this simple banana trick boosts growth, how to do it step-by-step, and what results to expect.